 - Less Tooth Loss – With silver fillings, your tooth undergoes a lot of drilling, but with resin, it will just fill in where necessary and save more of your tooth.

-- Bonds to Natural Tooth – Unlike silver fillings, resin tooth filling material bonds to a broken tooth or cavity prep with the ability to make it look like new and provides less chance of future fracture.
+- Bonds to Natural Tooth – Unlike silver fillings, one of the benefits of white fillings is that the material bonds to a broken tooth to make it look new and provides less chance of future fracture.

 Cons: White Fillings

-- Touch-Ups – Because resin does not have the same surface strength as silver fillings, the composite may need touch-ups from excessive grinding.
+- Touch-Ups – The composite may need touch-ups from excessive grinding because resin does not have the same surface strength as silver fillings.

-- Takes Longer – Due to the nature of the material, you will spend a longer time in the chair at the dentist’s office, which is part of what makes the procedure more expensive.
+- Takes Longer – Due to the nature of the material, you will spend more time in the chair for the dental work, which is part of what makes the procedure more expensive.

 Still Unsure About Which Filling is Right for You?

-Let the professionals at Hempfield Family Dentistry help your decision!
+Let the professionals at Hempfield Family Dental Care help you decide between silver and white tooth fillings!
+We are proud to make common procedures easy, quick, and painless for our patients, even when filling a cavity!
 Dr. Kolsun and his team of dental specialists and hygienists all work together to provide the best dental care possible for you and your family.
-We are proud to make common procedures easy, quick, and painless for our patients, even when it comes to filling a cavity!